NoteDance/Note-documentation/README.md

   The size of the batch sampled from the experience pool during training, affecting how much data is used in each training step.

 - **`update_batches`** (`int` or `None`):
-  The number of batches to use when updating the network, controlling how frequently the network is updated.
+  The number of batches to use when updating the network, applicable when using a pool network for storing experiences.
 Defaults to `None`.

 - **`update_steps`** (`int` or `None`):
   The frequency at which the target Q network is updated, in terms of the number of steps.